F-R-I-D-A-Y-Project/F.R.I.D.A.Y/README.md

 # F.R.I.D.A.Y

-Project developed for the discipline "Laboratório de Programação 2", at "Instituto Militar de Engenharia"
+Java project developed for the discipline "Laboratório de Programação 2", at "Instituto Militar de Engenharia"

 ## About

+F.R.I.D.A.Y is a personal assistant AI developed in Java...

 Architecture used: Transformers
 ...